Charlottesville–Albemarle Airport

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025 categorized it as a non-hub primary commercial service facility.
-Federal Aviation Administration records say it had 274,767 passenger boardings (enplanements) in calendar year 2015 and 295,930 in 2016.
+Federal Aviation Administration records say it had 214,395 passenger boardings (enplanements) in calendar year 2021 and 262,889 in 2022.
 The Charlottesville Albemarle Airport Authority says there were 628,611 total passengers (enplaned and deplaned) in fiscal year 2017.

 Piedmont Airlines DC-3s arrived in 1955; the first jets were Piedmont 727s in 1967 (the runway was extended from 4661 ft to 6000 ft at about that time).

-As of September 2022, the airport was served by ERJ-145, E170, E175, CRJ-200, CRJ-700, CRJ-900 and 717 aircraft.
+As of October 2024, the airport was served by ERJ-145, E175, CRJ-700, CRJ-900, and B717-200 aircraft.

 Facilities

 The airport covers 710 acres (287 ha) at an elevation of 640 feet (195 m).
 Its single runway, 3/21, is 6801 × 150 ft long.

-The airport has a 60000 sqft terminal with on-site rental cars (Enterprise, Avis, Budget, & National), ground transportation.
+The airport has a 60000 sqft terminal with on-site rental cars (Enterprise, Avis, Budget, Hertz, & National) and other ground transportation.

 Food Service is available through Tailwind Concessions under the brands Turbo Grill, Radar Bar, and Copilot Coffee.
 There is a gift shop selling grab and go food and local gifts on the second level at Gate 5.

 General aviation facilities include an executive terminal offering a full-service by the fixed-base operator, Signature Flight Support, flight schools, emergency medical transportation provided by the UVA Hospital's Pegasus service and aircraft charter firms.

-In 2019 the airport opened "The Founders Lounge", which is a quiet lounge area at gate 5.
+In 2019 the airport opened "The Founder's Lounge", which is a quiet lounge area at gate 5.
 Access is available to anyone who purchases a day pass for a nominal fee.
-It features comfortable seating, conference room, tables, and decor from local artists and craftsman showcasing the Charlottesville area.
-Complementary beverages and snacks are also included.
+It features comfortable seating, conference room, tables, and décor from local artists and craftsman showcasing the Charlottesville area.
+Complimentary beverages and snacks are also included.

 In 2020 the airport had 90,555 aircraft operations, average 248 per day: 67% general aviation, 19% air taxi, 11% military, and 3% airline.
 In January 2022, 56 aircraft were based at this airport: 40 single-engine, 8 multi-engine, 6 jet, 1 helicopter, and 1 ultralight.

+In 2022, 2 new elevator banks were opened in the Long-term parking lot to replace the older elevator to improve ADA compliance.

+In 2023, the airport completed an upgrade of their airfield lighting, which switched to all LED lighting.
+This will help to reduce maintenance, improve visibility, and reduce electric costs.
+Following the return of flights to Chicago–O'Hare in August, it was announced that the airport intends to construct a new terminal and parking garage by the end of the decade.